Emma Barrett Palmer, Founder

-Emma is a skilled and creative facilitator, researcher, educator and leader.
-Her unique experiences in inclusive and participatory design and humanitarian innovation, enable people to live and work better together.
+Emma brings passion and creativity to the table, pushing at the boundaries of humanitarian and systems innovation.
+She is a skilled and creative facilitator, researcher, educator and leader.
+Her unique experiences in inclusive and participatory community building enable people to live and work better together.

-- Co-Founder: The Welcome Tent (July 2017 - ) travelling with my family with an ex-army catering tent repurposed for Peace, cooking #recipesofHOPE with people and projects around Europe who WELCOME.
-Making a cookbook "keeping people and hope alive".
+Co-Founder: The Welcome Tent (July 2017 - ) travelling with my family and an ex-army catering tent repurposed for Peace, creating the #recipesofHOPE cookbook

-- Founding Director: humanKINDER Ltd (2016 - ) innovating for social change: inclusive.global.future
+Founding Director: humanKINDER Ltd (2016 - ) innovating for social change

 Experience, impact and recognition